ElKinoflop/Barghest/README.md

 <h1>Handwired Matrix</h1>
 This is how I handwired the Matrix.
 Excuse the poor soldering (and out of focus photo), it was my first attempt at handwiring.
 Each row and column will also need a wire going to the MCU.
 I used dupont wires and soldered headers to the controller so they can easily be removed.
 <img src="images/barghestsolderedmatrix.jpg" alt="Barghest Handiwired Matrix">

+<h1>Assembly</h1>
+Depending on the cutting of the acrylic you might find some of the standoffs tight to push through.
+Don't force them through.
+I used a small round file useful just to very slightly widen a couple of holes.
+The small round file from Draper 'Soft Grip Needle File Set, 140mm (6 Piece) (83982)' was the perfect size.

 <h1>PCB</h1>
 xshrimped is working on a compatible PCB with some extra layout options.
 The plate file will need to be modified to accomodate these options.